SignalK/specification/v2-food-for-thought.md

 # Stuff

+#### From a single data model to APIs with functionality

+V1 was mostly about a single, hierarchical data model.
+In the end the hierarchy does not provide that much value, other than grouping the data for humans.
+The problem is that a single hierarchy is not expressive enough and we end up in endless discussions about should the engine alternator be part of the propulsion or the electrical system.

+While the v1 data model is ok for the well known, generic marine data just a data model documented as JSON schema is not expressive enough to document well known operations.
+[OpenAPI](https://swagger.io/specification/) provides a system for describing http apis combining operation semantics with schemas for data.
+Work is under way embracing OpenAPI for describing v2 APIs.
+We are also moving from a single data & interaction model to a more modular APIs that allows more flexibility and fitting the API to the task.

 #### Generic paths

 There are some items in the v1 data model where the app / user needs the data without knowing the exact details.
 The most prominent example is courseGreatCircle/courseRhumbline where the app does not normally care which method the autopilot feature is using, just what the value is.